What is nonverbal communication: importance, types, and examples

 The time you take to reply to a conversation impacts the overall value and worth of the communication.
 Chronemics is given value, especially in remote or hybrid working formats.
 Significant and frequent delays and excuses build up an uncomfortable environment.

 When it comes to influencing your team members with nonverbal cues, several factors come into consideration.
 Be it your height, weight, or appearance, everything matters.
-Since the early stages of evolution, height has been the key factor that ascribed leadership qualities to people.
+Since the early stages of evolution, height has been the key factor ascribed leadership qualities to people.
 Height and appearance brought in aspects to convince fellow members and exercise authority.

 However, your physical appearance should not be solely used as a leadership symbol.
 Even tall leaders are expected to bow down and listen to the pleas and requests of individual team members.
-This enhances internal communication among the members and better team bonding.
+This enhances internal communication among the members and improves team bonding.

 7. Artifacts – Objects or images